 Boat trip with a local fisherman

 Spending a lovely day with the local fishermen never disappoints.
-It’s within everyone’s grasp because it’s not technically difficult and frequent catches by fishing line, in true tradition of ages, are nearly assured.
+It’s within everyone’s grasp because it’s not technically difficult and frequent catches by fishing line, in the true tradition of ages, are nearly assured.

 Take in the sights and sounds of the seashore while you relax on a traditional dowh sailboat.
 And, if you discuss with the staff in advance, you can enjoy aperitives aboard or plan a special occasion cruise.

 Zanzibar Town, declared a UNESCO World Heritage Site, is distinguished by a maze of streets lined with residences, stores, bazaars, and mosques.
 A one-of-a-kind blend of styles, its architecture mixes influences from Moresque Arab to Persian, Indian, and European colonies.

 For a long time, Stone Town was the most important commercial center in East Africa.
 A vital stop on the Spice Route connecting Europe and Africa to Asia, Stone Town also played a significant role in the ivory and slave traffic from the Continent to the Middle East.

 The historic Persian Baths, the Portuguese Fort, the Palace of Wonders, the old slave market, the Jamituri gardens, and the House of Livingstone are among the most interesting destinations to visit.

 During your stay at the Chapwani Private Island Resort, you’ll be able to explore the historic spice and tropical fruit plantations, inhale the local aromas and flavors, and learn about their therapeutic and culinary benefits.